Robert Bellarmine: Dogmatics

 From his research grew Disputationes de controversiis christianae fidei (also called Controversiae), first published at Ingolstadt in 1581–1593.
 This major work was the earliest attempt to systematize the various religious disputes between Catholics and Protestants.
 Bellarmine reviewed the issues and devoted eleven years to it while at the Roman College.
 In August 1590, Pope Sixtus V decided to place the first volume of the Disputationes on the Index because Bellarmine argued in it that the Pope is not the temporal ruler of the whole world and that temporal rulers do not derive their authority to rule from God but from the consent of the governed.
 However, Sixtus died before the revised Index was published, and the next Pope, Urban VII, removed the book from the Index during his brief twelve-day reign.

-In 1597-98 he published a Catechism in two versions (short and full) which has been translated to 60 languages and was the official teaching of the Catholic Church for centuries.
+In 1597–98, he published a catechism in two versions (short and full) which was approved by Pope Clement VIII and used as a standard catechetical text for centuries.